Treasure Chest 5mm Plywood with Clasp and Hinges

 thingiverse

-Loved the original design by Sean Flanagan, and Ryan McGeary, so I resized it for 5mm plywood.
-I also took out the duplicate pieces and redistributed them for 12.5" x 8.5" sheets.
-My chinese k40 laser has an official cut area of 300mm x 200mm but this size sheet works great, and is easy to cut from a 8' x 4' sheet.
-I also attached the cut sheet, and if you follow that you can make 8 boxes (with a little cheating on the scrap pieces).
-Laser settings are different for all lasers, but my 40W CO2 laser was set at 40% and 400 mm/s for the engraving, and 40% and 5 mm/s for the cutting (single pass).
-Programs used are Gimp, Inkscape and k40 Whisperer.
-The 5mm hobby plywood I got from Lowes ($16) and they will make the 12 cuts for you ($0.25ea).
-So each gift box could run you $2.50 in material.
-Tips: Use a scalpel to help with the places where the laser didn't quite cut deep enough.
-Assemble the entire clasp, and hinge before gluing them to the box.
-I used a discarded pin from a pop-rivet which is easy to cut to length, and fits perfectly.
-The final assembled size is: 11.25" x 8.25" x 6.25" It took me about one and a half hours to engrave/cut, and another hour to assemble.
-The fit is super tight, so you can assemble without glue if you want.
-I used a little hobby hammer to gentle nudge the pieces together.
-Ask me any questions you want - but use online converters for different file formats, and find your own pictures and art, since I am not going to distribute those :) Enjoy.
+Loved the original design by Sean Flanagan and Ryan McGeary so much that I resized it for 5mm plywood.
+Also took out duplicate pieces and redistributed them for 12.5" x 8.5" sheets, which work great with my Chinese K40 laser's official cut area of 300mm x 200mm.
+Cutting an 8' x 4' sheet is easy and produces minimal waste.
+Attached the cut sheet so you can make eight boxes by following it carefully.
+Laser settings vary depending on your machine, but I used 40% power and 400 mm/s for engraving and 40% and 5 mm/s for cutting (single pass) with my 40W CO2 laser.
+Programs such as Gimp, Inkscape, and K40 Whisperer made the process smooth.
+Five-millimeter hobby plywood from Lowes costs $16, and they will make twelve cuts for you at $0.25 each.
+So, each gift box could cost around $2.50 in materials.
+Tips: Use a scalpel to help where the laser didn't cut deep enough.
+Assemble the entire clasp and hinge before gluing them to the box.
+I used a discarded pin from a pop-rivet that's easy to cut to length and fits perfectly.
+The final assembled size is 11.25" x 8.25" x 6.25".
+It took me about one and a half hours to engrave/cut, another hour to assemble, and the fit is super tight so you can assemble without glue if you want.
+I used a little hobby hammer to gently nudge the pieces together.
+Ask me any questions you have - but use online converters for different file formats and find your own pictures and art since I'm not going to distribute those.

 With this file you will be able to print Treasure Chest 5mm Plywood with Clasp and Hinges with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Treasure Chest 5mm Plywood with Clasp and Hinges.